Ada-Developers-Academy/core-cs-fundamentals/interview-process/how-to-interview.md

 While coding the solution, it is important to remember to:

-- Explain each step while coding
+- Explain each step as you code
 - When pausing to think, speak out loud about your thought process.
 Interviewers need to understand what the candidate is thinking.
 - Pause regularly to test each step using the input-output values from before